Suicide of Tyler Clementi: Criticism of media coverage

 Soon after invasion-of-privacy charges were brought against Ravi and Wei, gay advocacy groups and bloggers were vocal in their support for bringing hate-crime charges against the defendants.
 After the prosecutors issued a public statement that they were investigating whether bias played a role in the incident, according to Chris Cuomo of ABC News, a "media floodgate of distortion" ensued.

 Writing in The New Yorker, Ian Parker has stated that some of the media coverage and the public outcry against Ravi have exaggerated Ravi's role in the incident, writing that after Clementi's suicide "it became widely understood that a closeted student at Rutgers had committed suicide after video of him having sex with a man was secretly shot and posted online.
 In fact, there was no posting, no observed sex, and no closet."

 In popular culture

 Ellen DeGeneres described herself as "devastated" by Clementi's death, stating, "Something must be done.
 This month alone, there has been a shocking number of news stories about teens who have been teased and bullied and then committed suicide...
 This needs to be a wake-up call to everyone: teenage bullying and teasing is an epidemic in this country, and the death rate is climbing."

 The band Rise Against released a song, "Make It Stop (September's Children)", which mentions the names of Tyler Clementi and four other young people who died by suicide in September 2010 after being bullied based on their sexual orientation.

 Madonna gave tribute to Clementi by showing a picture of him and other gay teens who have died by suicide during the "Nobody Knows Me" video interlude in the MDNA Tour.
 Canadian musician Owen Pallett released a song called "The Secret Seven" on his 2014 album In Conflict that addresses Clementi.

 Monica Lewinsky said that Clementi's story inspired her to speak out against cyberbullying, in a TED talk called The Price of Shame.

+In a 2011 interview with PinkNews, Don Lemon stated that his memoir, Transparent, was dedicated to Clementi.

+Tyler's story inspired a 2016 musical, with music and lyrics by Craig Carnelia, and a book by Joe Tracz.
+The musical was produced at the Williamstown Theater Center, and starred Taylor Trensch.